chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 seen significant security analysis.
 It should not be used as a basis for building production systems.

-In some applications, it is desireable to enable a client and server to authenticate to one another using a low-entropy pre-shared value, such as a user-entered password.
+In some applications, it is desirable to enable a client and server to authenticate to one another using a low-entropy pre-shared value, such as a user-entered password.